unblinking/saltpack/specs/saltpack_encryption.md

-9. For each recipient, encrypt 32 zero bytes using [`crypto_box`](http://nacl.cr.yp.to/box.html) with the recipient's public key, the sender's long-term private key (or the ephemeral private key if the sender is anonymous), and the first 24 bytes of the **header hash** from #8 as a nonce.
+9. For each recipient, encrypt 32 zero bytes using [`crypto_box`](http://nacl.cr.yp.to/box.html) with the recipient's public key, the sender's long-term private key, and the first 24 bytes of the **header hash** from #8 as a nonce.
 Take the last 32 bytes of each box.
    These are the **MAC keys**.

 Encrypting the sender's long-term public key in step #3 allows Alice to stay anonymous to Mallory.
-If Alice wants to be anonymous to Bob as well, she can reuse the ephemeral key as her sender key.
+If Alice wants to be anonymous to Bob as well, she can reuse the ephemeral keys as her own in steps #3 and #9.
 When the ephemeral key and the sender key are the same, clients may indicate that a message is "intentionally anonymous" as opposed to "from an unknown sender".

 Using the same nonce for each **payload key box** might raise a concern: Are we violating the rule against nonce reuse, if for example the recipients list